the episode

 Debbie Dieman: I was blessed.

-Debbie Dieman: much intact.
-He was so broken because, you know, his family, it was everything to him.
+Debbie Dieman: He was so broken because, you know, his family, it was everything to him.
 Right.
 His two sons and me, of course.
-But it’s kind of a Chris coming home was kind of a strange thing.
+But Chris coming home was kind of a strange thing.

-Debbie Dieman: They told me Up at Columbia, they told me that there was nothing more that they could do for me.
-But Doctor.
-Papagiorgio told me, he said, I know that you’re a woman of great faith and I’ve seen the miracles happen and miracles happen one after the other.
-So Christopher, I was not this friend of his called and asked if Chris could come home.
+Debbie Dieman: They told me up at Columbia, they told me that there was nothing more that they could do for me.
+But Doctor Papagiorgio told me, he said, I know that you’re a woman of great faith and I’ve seen the miracles happen and miracles happen one after the other.
+So Christopher, this friend of his called and asked if Chris could come home.
 I said, No.

 Debbie Dieman: Two months to live.